This site requires a more recent version of Adobe Flash Player to function properly.

 - Revenues from Oncology Drugs:

-Roche manufactures some of the world's best-selling drugs, including Avastin, Herceptin, Mabthera/ Rituxan, Xeloda and Tarceva.
+Roche manufactures some of the world's best-selling drugs, including Avastin, Herceptin and Mabthera/ Rituxan.
 Its oncology segment is the most formidable in the world with a host of pipeline drugs ready to make up for lost revenue after patent expiries.
-The oncology segment contributes more than 50% of the company's value according to our estimates.
-Its in vitro diagnostics segment, which accounts for over 15% of our price estimate, has displayed rapid growth over the past few years as a result of demand from emerging markets such as India, China, Latin America and Middle East.
+The oncology segment contributes around 55% of the company's value according to our estimates, followed by neuroscience and metabolism drugs at 20%.

 Oncology to drive growth